20 Multiplication Word Problems for Year 2 to Year 6 With Tips On Supporting Pupils’ Progress

 As children become more confident in their ability to multiply they will start to apply their skills to beyond one-step problems and begin to solve complex word problems, and multi-step problems that may involve more than one operation.

 In two-step problems children may need to use their addition word problems, subtraction word problems, fraction word problems and division word problems skills to find the solution.
 These skills are built upon throughout KS1 and KS2.
 Furthermore, having a pupil who understands place value will also aid them in their problem solving skills.

 It is important that children are exposed to arithmetic activities and fluency tasks together with regular word problems.
-To help, below you will find multiplication word problems for Years 2 up to Year 6, complete with examples and solutions for you to use with your pupils.
+To help, in this blog you will find multiplication word problems for all years from Year 2 up to Year 6, complete with examples and solutions for you to use with your pupils.

 Multiplication word problems in the National Curriculum

 The National Curriculum states that children should first be exposed to multiplication word problems in Key Stage 1.
 By the end of Key Stage 2, children should be able to use multiplication to solve real life word problems and understand the relationship between multiplication and division, and that one is the inverse of the other.

 Our curriculum aims to ensure that children understand the meaning of multiplication and the vocabulary that runs parallel to it.
 They first solve simple one-step multiplication word problems involving equal groups using arrays and repeated addition.

 Pupils progress to using multiplication to find the total in a set of equal groups and then begin to solve more complex multiplication word problems that involve finding unknown quantities or missing values.
 Children will also be able to multiply by two-digit numbers and learners will be able to solve long multiplication in multi-digit scenarios.